vulchivijay/simple-custom-dropdown/docs/NESTED.md

 # Nested menus, JSON schema, and accessibility notes

-This document covers visual diagrams of nested menus, a JSON schema for option trees used by `custom-dropdown`, and accessibility recommendations for deep nested lists.
+This document covers visual diagrams of nested menus, a JSON schema for option trees used by `simple-custom-dropdown`, and accessibility recommendations for deep nested lists.

 ---